mobingi/alm/docs/markdown/enterprise/doc-cli.md

 * `--id` - The stack id the instance belongs to.
 * `--ip` - The IP address of the instance you want to connect.
 * `--user` - The ssh username.
 By default, this is set to _ec2-user_.
-* `--url-only` - Print the url only.
-Cli will attempt to open the url using the user's default browser.
+* `--browser` - Try to open the url using the user's default browser.

 Examples: